 City Council – Ward 2

-Cam Gordon has represented the Second Ward and a City Council Member since 2006.
+Cam Gordon has represented the Second Ward as a City Council Member since 2006.
 He is the Council's sole Green Party member.
-His key values include ecological sustainability, nonviolence, grassroots democracy and social economic justice.
+His key values include ecological sustainability, nonviolence, grassroots democracy and social and economic justice.

-Cam chairs the Council's Elections committee and vice chairs the Council's Regulatory Energy and Environment and Public Safety, Civil Rights and Health committees.
+Cam chairs the Council's Health, Environment and Community Engagement committee and vice chairs the Council's Public Safety, Civil Rights and Emergency Management committee.

-He serves on several other City Council committees including the Executive, Community Development, and Zoning and Planning Committees.
+He serves on several other City Council committees including the Executive, Transportation and Public Works, and Claims committees.

 In addition, he serves on the Minneapolis Food Council, Red Rock Corridor Commission, Cedar Riverside Partnership, Joint City County Lead Task Force, University Stadium Area Advisory Group (SAAG), University District Partnership Alliance, Youth Coordinating Board and Youth Violence Prevention Executive Committee.
 He has served on the Civilian Review Authority Task Force (2006), Free Speech Work Group (2008), and Homegrown Minneapolis Implementation Task Force (2010-2011).

-- Urban Agriculture Zoning Code Text Amendments (2012): allows commercial food growing in Minneapolis, and defines new allowable food grosing structures
+- Urban Agriculture Zoning Code Text Amendments (2012): allows commercial food growing in Minneapolis, and defines new allowable food growing structures

 - Equity in Employment Resolution (2012): declares institutional racism a real problem in Minneapolis, establishes a staff team to implement recommendations, and approves the City joining a regional steering committee formed to end racial employment disparities.